Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Conclusions

 \section{Conclusions}

-This study investigates closure model development within the paradigm of differentiable physics, where a data-driven machine learning closure model is embedded within a differentiable solver for the Navier-Stokes equations.
-In this work, we embed a graph neural network within a large eddy simulation solver to learn turbulence closure models on a low resolution grids.
-This allows for closure on unstructured meshes and generalization to new geometries through the mesh-invariant property of the graph neural network.
-We use an FEM-based CFD solver, FeniCS, as it is equipped with a discrete adjoint.
-This discrete adjoint can be coupled, via the chain-rule of calculus with the gradient obtained from the graph neural network obtained through automatic differentiation.
-Specifically, we implement custom vector-jacobian products for each sub-step of the solver such that the back propagation of the loss function is well defined throughout the entire training procedure.
+This study presents a framework for turbulence closure modeling within the paradigm of differentiable physics, where a data-driven machine learning closure is embedded within a differentiable solver for the incompressible Navier-Stokes equations.
+Specifically, we incorporate a graph neural network (GNN) into a large-eddy simulation to learn subgrid-scale (SGS) closures on coarse, unstructured meshes.
+The mesh-invariant nature of the GNN enables generalization to new geometries, while the differentiable solver, which is based on the finite element method (FEM) implemented in FEniCS/FEniCSx, allows exact coupling between the solver adjoint and the GNN gradients through custom vector-Jacobian products defined for each sub-step of the numerical scheme.